Understanding Rate Limiting

 1. Ephemeral Memory Cache During Request Lifecycle

-During the processing of a single unified API request, StackOne uses ephemeral in-memory caching to avoid redundant calls to integration providers.Request-Scoped
+During the processing of a single unified API request, StackOne uses ephemeral in-memory caching to avoid redundant calls to providers.Request-Scoped

 Cache exists only for the duration of a single request